Corpus Prevalence of Multiple-Choice Question Options: Methodology

-We conduct our main experiments using two exam question sets covering the topics of Biopsychology and Immunopharmacology.
-These datasets satisfy three critical requirements for this research.
-First, these question sets target factual knowledge, where any availability differences between options are most likely to prevail.
-Secondly, they include student selection rates per option, allowing us to study whether, for example, high availability distractors are more commonly selected by students compared to lower availability distractors~(\textbf{RQ2}).
-Lastly, the two sets are private, ensuring that the LLMs used to generate alternative distractors (as described in Section~\ref{sec:distractors_generation_method}) have not encountered the human-created distractors during their training.
+We conduct our main experiments using three exam question sets covering the topics of Biopsychology, Immunopharmacology and high-school level Science.
+All question sets target factual knowledge and are in English.
+We focus on items targeting factual knowledge, where corpus prevalence differences between options are most likely to be pronounced, in contrast to reasoning or mathematics-oriented MCQs.

-Both datasets originate from undergraduate courses taught at our institution.
-The Biopsychology data includes 396 three-option and 380 four-option MCQs from the Psychology programme, covering the textbook \enquote{Biological Psychology} \cite{Kalat_2016}, with selection rates reflecting an average of 300 responses.
-In comparison, the Immunopharmacology dataset contains 639 four-option MCQs from the Pharmacy programme based on \enquote{Basic Immunology} \cite{Abbas2023}, with rates determined from approximately 100 responses per question.
+Both the Biopsychology and Immunopharmacology question sets originate from undergraduate courses taught at our institution.
+The Biopsychology set includes 319 three-option and 278 four-option MCQs from the Psychology programme, covering the textbook \enquote{Biological Psychology} \citep{Kalat_2016}.
+We further divide this question set into two subsets based on the number of options, hereafter referred to as \enquote{Biopsychology-3} and \enquote{Biopsychology-4}.
+We make this distinction because the sets were created by different authors and corpus prevalence is measured per-option.

+In comparison, the Immunopharmacology dataset contains 489 four-option MCQs from the Pharmacy programme based on \enquote{Basic Immunology} \citep{Abbas2023}.
+For both question sets, the difficulty of each item is known, quantified through the proportion of students answering each MCQ correctly, using on average 300 and 100 responses for Biopsychology and Immunopharmacology respectively.
+The relationship between the corpus prevalence of the MCQ choices and question difficulty is explored in Section~\ref{sec:corpus_prevalene_question_difficulty_corr}.
+In the context of the current study, these question sets are ideal, as they accurately reflect standard factual MCQs used in real-world examinations, albeit in relatively specialised fields.
+Furthermore, the two sets are private, ensuring that the LLMs used to generate alternative distractors (as described in Section~\ref{sec:distractors_generation_method}) have not encountered the human-created distractors during their training.